linkPost

 - The template of the destination record has a field with the same name of the source field.

-- The destination record contains the attractor field SUPERHERO_NAME that was extracted from the same scope (PARAGRAPH) of the source field.
+- The destination record contains the attractor field SUPERHERO_NAME that was extracted from the same scope (paragraph) of the source field.

 - The last parameter of the invocation of the method was set to